aavanlee/fypnew_aavan/README.md

 4. Click upload
 5. Uploaded videos will be saved to video_uploads directory

-To evaluate against coco dataset format:
+To evaluate against COCO format dataset:

 0. pip install pycocoevalcap
 1. Move model checkpoint file and wordmap into "eval" directory (default: model_checkpint.pth.tar and wordmap.json)
 2. Change directory to "eval"
-3. Put images to evaluate against into folder named "val2014" (default for evaluating against COCO val2014 set)
+3. Put images to evaluate against into folder (default is "val2014" for evaluating against COCO val2014 set, DSET is for custom dataset)
+4. Folder to use can be changed in captionforcoco.py
-4. Run from terminal using $ python fullforcoco.py
+5. Run from terminal using $ python fullforcoco.py
-5. Output file coco-OUTPUT.json is used to evaluate against caption json file in COCO format
+6. Output file coco-OUTPUT.json is used to evaluate against caption json file in COCO format
+7. For custom dataset, ensure annotation_file in coco_eval.py is correct (default is captions_val2014.json)

+To evaluate against custom COCO dataset with video output(output from full.py)
+1. Move output file eg: elsa.mp4-OUTPUT.json to eval directory
+2. Change directory to "eval"
+3. Run from terminal using $python coco_eval_video_output.py <videofile_name>
+4. Example: python coco_eval_video_output.py elsa.mp4